-In their natural state, juvenile and adult green sea turtles are herbivores depending on a healthy diet of seagrass and algae.
-Feeding them fatty squid instead can have consequences beyond digestive and health issues.
+From hatchling until juvenile, green sea turtles are omnivores, but as they mature, their diet shifts toward sea grass, algae, and seaweed.
+Provisioning the turtles with fatty squid at that stage can have consequences beyond digestive and health issues.
 Turtles may experience severe growth spurts and delayed mating behavior.

 Frequent proximity and a lack of fear of power boats can lead to injury and death.
 It can also expose the turtles to toxins and other pollutants.

 When sea turtles lose their natural fear of humans, encounters become more aggressive, possibly leading to dangerous interactions.
 My toe could have been a small child’s finger.
 The turtle could have been bigger and more aggressive.
-The bite could have gone all the way through the bone.
+The bite could have gone to the bone.

 Sea turtles and all wildlife should not be approached but observed from a respectful distance and left to care for themselves naturally to remain healthy and safe.